97joseph/ujuzi_app/README.md

-Here’s a concise summary for a **GitHub README** file to explain how to run the React and Node.js application:

----

-# React & Node.js App
+# Uzuri React & Node.js App

 This is a simple web application that uses a Node.js backend to serve user data and a React frontend with TypeScript to display the data dynamically.